dbcook/openrocket-database/README.md

 ## Installing and Uninstalling

-### Installing with OpenRocket 2022 releases
+### Installing with OpenRocket 22.xx releases

 You don't have to do anything.
 This is the default database for the new OpenRocket.

+If you want to update OpenRocket 22.02+ to use a newer version of this database, the procedure given below for installing into OpenRocket 15.03 works for that.

 ### Installing with OpenRocket 15.03 (last stable release from 2015)

-For all OS types, I recommend you create a symlink to the cloned repo so that OpenRocket will find the components database there.
+For all OS types, I recommend you create a symlink to the cloned git repo so that OpenRocket will find the components database there.
 Doing it this way allows OpenRocket to automatically find the updated files after you do a 'git pull' to grab the latest version from GitHub.
 Otherwise you would have to copy updated files to where OpenRocket expects them.